-LIQUIDATOR'S MOTION FOR APPROVAL OF 2016 COMPENSATION PLANS
+LIQUIDATOR'S MOTION FOR APPROVAL OF 2017 COMPENSATION PLANS

-Roger A. Sevigny, Commissioner of Insurance for the State of New Hampshire, as Liquidator ("Liquidator") of The Home Insurance Company ("Home"), hereby moves that the Court enter an order approving the compensation plans for Home's key employees in 2016 (the "2016 Employee Compensation Plan") and for Peter A. Bengelsdorf, the Special Deputy Liquidator of Home (the "Special Deputy Liquidator") (the "2016 Special Deputy Plan") (collectively, the "Plans").
-A summary of the incentive component of the 2016 Employee Compensation Plan is attached as Exhibit A as well as the related Ernst & Young LLP ("E & Y") advisory letter dated October 7, 2015 which is attached as Exhibit B. A summary of the Special Deputy Plan is provided in the Liquidator's Affidavit and in the E & Y advisory letter concerning the 2016 Special Deputy Plan dated October 7, 2015, which is attached as Exhibit C. The Plans are based on compensation plans originally proposed and approved in 2004 and, subject to changes over time, proposed and approved in each subsequent year.
+Roger A. Sevigny, Commissioner of Insurance for the State of New Hampshire, as Liquidator ("Liquidator") of The Home Insurance Company ("Home"), hereby moves that the Court enter an order approving the compensation plans for Home's key employees in 2017 (the "2017 Employee Compensation Plan") and for Peter A. Bengelsdorf, the Special Deputy Liquidator of Home (the "Special Deputy Liquidator") (the "2017 Special Deputy Plan") (collectively, the "Plans").
+A summary of the incentive component of the 2017 Employee Compensation Plan is attached as Exhibit A as well as the related Ernst & Young LLP ("E & Y") advisory letter dated September 22, 2016 which is attached as Exhibit B. A summary of the Special Deputy Plan is provided in the Liquidator's Affidavit and in the E & Y advisory letter concerning the 2017 Special Deputy Plan dated September 22, 2016, which is attached as Exhibit C. The Plans are based on compensation plans originally proposed and approved in 2004 and, subject to changes over time, proposed and approved in each subsequent year.
 The Plans are intended to reward performance and reinforce retention of essential employees and the Special Deputy Liquidator in order to facilitate the successful, efficient and prompt completion of the liquidation process.
-The Plans and their estimated 2016 cost have been reviewed with the National Conference of Insurance Guaranty Fund's Subcommittee on Home which has advised that it has no objection to this Court's approval of the Plans.
+The Plans and their estimated 2017 cost have been reviewed with the National Conference of Insurance Guaranty Fund's Subcommittee on Home which has advised that it has no objection to this Court's approval of the Plans.
 In support hereof, the Liquidator respectfully represents as follows:

-- Benefits Creditors.
+1. The Retention of Experienced Employees and the Special Deputy Liquidator Benefits Creditors.
 Home operated internationally and specialized in affording complex forms of insurance to large enterprises.
-The liquidation of Home, with total estimated discounted claims of \$4 billion, is one of the largest and most complex insurer liquidations ever conducted.
+The liquidation of Home, with total estimated undiscounted claims of \$4 billion, is one of the largest and most complex insurer liquidations ever conducted.
 Due to the sophisticated nature of Home's insurance products, operations, and supporting reinsurance programs, an experienced and stable senior liquidation staff operating under the management of a well-qualified and competent Special Deputy Liquidator will materially contribute to the efficient collection of assets and adjudication of claims.
 The Liquidator believes that this objective can be facilitated through the alignment of compensation plans with the interests of creditors.
-Affidavit of Roger A. Sevigny, Liquidator, in Support of Approval of Approval of 2016 Compensation Plans ("Sevigny Aff.") ¶ 3. - 2.
-Maximizing the prompt collection of assets advantages Home's creditors and is one of the principal statutory goals of the liquidation.
+Affidavit of Roger A. Sevigny, Liquidator, in Support of Approval of Approval of 2017 Compensation Plans ("Sevigny Aff.") ¶ 3.

+2. Maximizing the prompt collection of assets advantages Home's creditors and is one of the principal statutory goals of the liquidation.
 RSA 402-C:25, VI.
-The success of liquidation staff and the Special Deputy Liquidator in that regard is illustrated by the increase in Home's liquid assets from the day the Order of Rehabilitation was entered, approximately \$12.7 million as of March 2003, to an estimated \$1.7 billion as of September 30, 2015.
-(The September 30, 2015 figure gives credit for \$298 million distributed to Home's policy-level creditors pursuant to the First Interim Distribution, \$247 million of early access distributions to guaranty associations -- of which \$47 million are no longer subject to "clawback" -- plus \$71 million of Class I distributions to guaranty associations for their administration expenses.)
+The success of liquidation staff and the Special Deputy Liquidator in that regard is illustrated by the increase in Home's liquid assets from the day the Order of Rehabilitation was entered, approximately \$12.7 million as of March 2003, to an estimated \$0.919 billion of unrestricted liquid assets as of September 30, 2016.
+(The September 30, 2016 figure is net of the \$441.6 million of interim distributions to Home's policy-level creditors, \$247 million of early access distributions to guaranty associations, and \$71 million of Class I distributions to guaranty associations for their administration expenses.)
 Most of this increase is attributable to a combination of reinsurance recoveries and other financial settlements negotiated by the Special Deputy Liquidator and Home's experienced staff.
-Sevigny
+Sevigny Aff. ¶ 4; Affidavit of Peter A. Bengelsdorf, Special Deputy